sadrezhao/openmrs-imaging-docker/README.md

 ## Overview

-This project provides a Docker Compose setup for the OpenMRS 3.x Imaging frontend.
+This project provides a Docker Compose setup for the OpenMRS2.x and OpenMRS 3.x Imaging module.
 It contains all the configuration files and libraries needed to run the application with Orthanc integration.

 ## Configure Your Local Orthanc Server